chakradharviswa/Gloves-Detect/submission/Part_1_Glove_Detection/README.md

-# Gloved vs Bare Hand Detection

 ## Dataset
-Roboflow Universe – Glove / Hand PPE Dataset
+Public PPE glove detection dataset sourced from Roboflow Universe.

-## Model
+## Model Used
-YOLOv8n (Ultralytics)
+YOLOv8 (Ultralytics)

 ## Training
-Fine-tuned pretrained YOLOv8n for 20 epochs using labeled glove images.
+The model was fine-tuned on the dataset for 20 epochs using a GPU.
+Images were resized to 640x640.

 ## Preprocessing
-Images resized to 640x640.
-Default YOLO augmentations applied.
+Standard YOLO augmentations such as scaling and flipping were applied.

-## Inference
+## What Worked
-Images from input_images are processed and annotated outputs are saved to output Detection logs are stored as JSON files in logs
+The model performs well under normal lighting conditions and clear hand visibility.

-## Limitations
+## What Didn’t
-Dataset contains only glove annotations; bare hands are treated as background.
+Performance drops for blurred images and partially visible hands.

 ## How to Run
-1. Upload images to input_images
-2. Run detection_script.ipynb
-3. Check output and logs
+Place input images in the input_images folder and run: python detection_script.ipynb